 Looking for a great way to boost your health and well-being?
 Go take a hike!
-Hiking is a great exercise choice because you’ll reap the benefits of both physical activity and of getting outdoors and in nature.
+Hiking is a great exercise choice because you’ll reap the benefits of both physical activity (check over here) and of getting outdoors and in nature.
 It’s a powerful combination.

 On a beautiful day, it doesn’t get much better than being surrounded by nature.
 The sunshine, the blue sky, the clouds, birds, trees and green plants — it’s all relaxing and inspiring.
 In fact, being in nature can help your mind get a reprieve from the stress of day-to-day life.
 A growing body of research points to a wide variety of health and wellness benefits from getting outdoors in nature.
 Yale researchers, for example, found that exposure to the natural world has positive and profound effects on health and healing and can help people better manage stress and have a more positive outlook.
 And the best part?
 Studies show that all you need is as little as two hours of the week outdoors to enjoy these benefits.